 This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
 As shown above, our local housing market experienced small incremental growth between 2013 and 2015 before seeing a sharp uptick in home sales in 2016, and then a modest decline between 2016 and 2017.
-This graph also shows us a longer month-by-month history, so we can see that the 61 home sales in January 2018 is a stronger showing for January than seen any time in recent history other that 2016 and 2017.
+This graph also shows us a longer month-by-month history, so we can see that the 142 home sales seen in January-February 2018 is the highest total home sales seen in the first two months of any year looking back all the way to 2012.